ai4er-cdt/gtc-exposure/change_detection/deep_change_detection/README.md

 Additional loss functions are provided in losses.py.

 Example images (including results of the change detection algorithm) can be found in example_images.

+The notebook sentinel_cd_pipeline contains code to run the trained model on test locations, using the Descartes Labs platform.